sriharsha0806/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving and two laps on tracks using center lane driving using reverse direction and two laps of track 2.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving and steering angle.
+The visualization shows the most of times the car is on the straight road:

 ![alt text][image2]